-Crimp is a hat with built-in slouch created by tuck stitches, and includes both a photo and video tutorial for this fun technique.
+Crimp is a hat with built-in slouch and a casual vibe created by Tuck stitches, and the pattern includes both a photo and video tutorial for this fun technique.
 Alternating sections of ribbing and stockinette add interest to the crown, making Crimp a unique hat and a perfect companion to the Crimpy Mitts.

 Crimp is available individually, or with the Crimpy Mitts in the Crimp Hat & Crimpy Mitts ebook.